Group Discussion as Interactive Dialogue or as Serial Monologue: the Influence of Group Size Nicolas Fay, Simon Garrod and Jean Carletta (2000)

 The Two Pillars of Truth How the scientific method and Socratic elenchus underpin civilization

 How Could We Be Wrong?
 Conclusion: Two Pillars of Truth Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close The pursuit of truth is a fundamental human endeavor.
-However, arriving at the truth can be challenging, as our beliefs and … Continue reading The Two Pillars of Truth How the scientific method and Socratic elenchus underpin civilization
+However, arriving at the truth can be challenging, as our beliefs and Continue reading The Two Pillars of Truth How the scientific method and Socratic elenchus underpin civilization

 What Is the Optimum Group Size for a Conversation?
 More than five people and it is not a conversation

 Introduction: Small Group Conversations Groupthink Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close Deciding the optimum group size for a conversation or decision-making is critical in small group work.
 What is the optimum size?
-Over the years, in running … Continue reading What Is the Optimum Group Size for a Conversation?
+Over the years, in running Continue reading What Is the Optimum Group Size for a Conversation?
 More than five people and it is not a conversation

 We often see those with different beliefs as adversaries, which limits our ability to recognize the potential for friendship and understanding.
 Conversational Leadership encourages open dialogue across diverse perspectives, helping us build empathy and shared insights to navigate our complex world together.
-Continue reading We Are Not Enemies but Friends—mostly Finding understanding by conversing with those who think differently
+Continue reading We Are Not Enemies but Friends Finding understanding by conversing with those who think differently

 Knowledge Café Principle: Conversation Is Sovereign It's all about the conversation

 Introduction: Knowledge Café Principles Knowledge Café Principle: Everyone Has an Equal Voice Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close Principle: Conversation is Sovereign.
 The Knowledge Café aims to facilitate meaningful conversations.
-To do this, it is important to … Continue reading Knowledge Café Principle: Conversation Is Sovereign It’s all about the conversation
+To do this, it is important to Continue reading Knowledge Café Principle: Conversation Is Sovereign It’s all about the conversation

 Understanding Debates Argument is meant to reveal the truth, not to create it

-Conversare Events The Dérive Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Debates are an essential part of communication, allowing for the exchange of differing viewpoints.
+Debates are an essential part of communication, allowing for the exchange of differing viewpoints.
 However, understanding their various forms and purposes can be challenging.
-By exploring the … Continue reading Understanding Debates Argument is meant to reveal the truth, not to create it
+By examining the structure and significance of debates, we can gain a deeper understanding of their role in public discourse and critical thinking.
+Continue reading Understanding Debates Argument is meant to reveal the truth, not to create it

 Turn Monologues Into Dialogues Talk with people rather than talk at them

 Speak in Plain Language Take Responsibility for the Conversation ** Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close Turn monologues into dialogues: Turn one-way communication into two-way conversations.
 Talk with people rather than at them.
-A monologue is a … Continue reading Turn Monologues Into Dialogues Talk with people rather than talk at them
+A monologue is a Continue reading Turn Monologues Into Dialogues Talk with people rather than talk at them

 Sharing Knowledge Through Conversation Knowledge isn't there the way ore is buried

 Peer Instruction Vs. Peer Learning Learn by Talking Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close How can we effectively share knowledge, particularly tacit knowledge, which cannot be easily encoded into information or implicit knowledge that is not consciously … Continue reading Sharing Knowledge Through Conversation Knowledge isn’t there the way ore is buried
+Please be patient as this may take up to a minute to load… Close How can we effectively share knowledge, particularly tacit knowledge, which cannot be easily encoded into information or implicit knowledge that is not consciously Continue reading Sharing Knowledge Through Conversation Knowledge isn’t there the way ore is buried